 In a research study, entitled “Why Content Goes Viral,” Milkman and Berger looked at 7,000 articles, published by the New York Times, to gauge their virality.

-Specifically, they examined the content on the Times’ homepage that got the most views and social shares.
+Specifically, they examined the content on the Times’ homepage that got the most views and shares on social networks.
 Their goal was to document the characteristics of viral content, so that people can judge whether their own content has the predictable qualities of going viral in the highly coveted social network world.

 Of course, no research study is 100% accurate.
 And, correlation isn’t causation.
 However, these characteristics can help you to see what you should be aiming for when creating great content, whether its a list post, news piece, or any kind of visual content.

 Here are 3 of the most important factors that they suggest will make content go viral and spread like wildfire across social networks:

 One recent viral post, published at Huffington Post a day before the recent UK election, was titled “Ten Reasons To Vote UKIP.”
 If you read it carefully, you’ll find emotional triggers, such as:

-Of course, not everyone shared this post because they agreed with the message – some who disagreed with the Ukip platform undoubtedly shared it because they had a different kind of emotional reaction.
+Of course, not everyone shared this list post because they agreed with the message – some who disagreed with the Ukip platform undoubtedly shared it on their social network because they had a different kind of emotional reaction.

-Whatever their motivations, however, the post generated over 24,000 social shares and likes.
+Whatever their motivations, however, the post generated over 24,000 shares and likes on social networks.

-Positive message: While content may be shared for many reasons, the pieces of content that stimulate positive feelings tend to perform better than those that stimulate negative feelings, boasting a higher click to tweet rate.
+Positive message: While great content may be shared for many reasons, the pieces of content that stimulate positive feelings tend to perform better than those that stimulate negative feelings, boasting a higher click to tweet rate.

-Practically useful content: After collecting information about the content on the Times home page (i.e., author’s fame, content release timing, writing complexity, author’s gender and length) to determine what factors were most often found in viral content, the researchers concluded that content that is useful in a practical way has a high chance of going viral.
+Practically useful content: After collecting information about the content on the Times home page (i.e., author’s fame, content release timing, writing complexity, author’s gender and length) to determine what factors were most often found in great content that went viral, the researchers concluded that content that is useful in a practical way has a high chance of going viral.
 This may mean adapting your digital marketing campaign in a way that puts valuable content first.

-When it comes to images that get shared the most, a research experiment by BufferApp found that viral images trigger surprise.
+When it comes to visual content and images that get shared the most, a research experiment by BufferApp found that viral images trigger surprise.
 This indicates that one of the key things that makes images go viral is an element of surprise.

-Will Nathan, a developer at Buzzfeed, shared that viral content either represents or tends to uncover something pleasurable in a topic that people can’t ordinarily completely understand on their own.
+Will Nathan, a developer at Buzzfeed, shared that great content that goes viral either represents or tends to uncover something pleasurable in a topic that people can’t ordinarily completely understand on their own.

-A research team, led by Rosanna E. Guadagno of the National Science Foundation, studied 256 video clips to analyze what makes video go viral.
-She found that extremely funny videos always stand a solid chance of getting significant views, social shares and likes.
+A research team, led by Rosanna E. Guadagno of the National Science Foundation, studied 256 video content clips to analyze what makes video go viral.
+She found that extremely funny videos always stand a solid chance of getting significant views, social shares, click to tweets, and likes.

-An example is “Charlie bit my finger,” a funny video clip that spread like wildfire (over 821,000,000 million views) and caught the attention of the media, as well.
+An example is “Charlie bit my finger,” a funny visual content clip that spread like wildfire across social networks (over 821,000,000 million views) and caught the attention of the media, as well.

 1).
 Some case studies of past viral content: Let me show you real life examples of visual content and other content types that went viral in the past.
 You’ll love this and learn a lot from it, for content creators this is sure to get the cogs turning.

 Let’s start with the virality scientist himself, Jonah Berger.
-In his book, Contagious: Why Things Catch On, he explains that what makes content go viral may not be that significant, but once it resonates with the target audience, it’s likely to succeed.
+In his book, Contagious: Why Things Catch On, he explains that what makes great content go viral on social networks may not be that significant, but once it resonates with the target audience, it’s likely to succeed.

 Within days, the video also reached #1 on the iTunes music video chart.
 It now has over 2,300,000,000 views.

 Don’t forget that people also shared these videos on their social network or via click to tweet because the experience of watching made them feel good – or at least better.
 This is known as social currency – people share and talk about things that make them feel cool or improve their self-worth, this is one of the driving forces behind using a social network.

 The social currency wheel explains it better:

 It may not be obvious to you, because it’s an internal self-evaluation – but it means a lot to them, and in the end it means a lot to your digital marketing strategy.

-To help you fully understand the science behind why some content catches on, here’s a diagram of Berger’s “Six STEPPS” to virality:
+To help you fully understand the science behind why some content types catch on, here’s a diagram of Berger’s “Six STEPPS” to virality:

 Another viral article, “What Career Should You Actually Have?,” was published in January 2014 on Buzzfeed.com.
 As I write this article, the post has over 18,500,000 views and is one of the most viewed posts on the site.

 As anyone on Facebook can tell you, quizzes and surveys are a quick route to virality and have a high click to tweet turnover.
-As a content marketer, you can look for similar ways to get the reader involved.
+As a content creator, you can look for similar ways to get the reader involved.